2024 South Korean martial law crisis: Reception and analysis

 The students and staff of Chungam High School, Yoon Suk Yeol's alma mater, received public backlash by citizens over the martial law declaration and the Chungam Faction.
-In return, the school ultimately announced that students were not mandated to wear their uniforms to school until graduation in an attempt to protect them from harassment.
+In return, the school announced that students were not mandated to wear their uniforms to school until graduation in an attempt to protect them from harassment.
 They also confirmed they had no association with both the declaration and the faction.
-Chungam High School Foundation Chairwoman Yoon Myung-hwa called Yoon Suk Yeol and Kim Yong-hyun "shameful graduates" in a social media post, and would state in another post; "The school’s office is flooded with complaint calls all day, and even school bus drivers report being harassed by citizens passing by.
-There’s even a petition to change the school’s name.
-The school’s reputation and the country’s honor are tarnished.
+Chungam High School Foundation Chairwoman Yoon Myung-hwa called Yoon Suk Yeol and Kim Yong-hyun "shameful graduates" in a social media post, and said in another post: "The school's office is flooded with complaint calls all day, and even school bus drivers report being harassed by citizens passing by.
+There's even a petition to change the school's name.
+The school's reputation and the country's honor are tarnished.
 What kind of mental anguish must our students be enduring?"
 Leif-Eric Easley, a professor of international studies at Ewha Womans University in Seoul, compared it to the January 6 United States Capitol attack and the 8 January Brasília attacks, saying the effects of the declaration of martial law on South Korean politics and its reputation would be far worse than what happened in the United States.

 Students at Myungil Girls' High School, Kim Keon-hee's alma mater, put up posters decrying Kim in response to the martial law order.
 Youngshik Bong, an adviser to the Ministry of Unification and visiting professor at Yonsei University, said that declaring martial law should be reserved for the most serious situations, such as war.
 He added that this will backfire on the president as "his impeachment is really in the cards now".

-Park Sung-min, a political consultant in Seoul, said "I don't know what his end goal was here, because I think this was political suicide [...]
+Park Sung-min, a political consultant in Seoul, said "I don't know what his end goal was here, because I think this was political suicide ...
 It seems clear that President Yoon is now more likely to step down in the middle of his term rather than seeing his term through to completion".
 Shim Young-sub, an adjunct professor of media video promotion at Kyung Hee Cyber University, noted that the martial law decree only mentioned regulations on legacy media but did not include the internet.
-Shim said attempting to suppress free speech "using a martial law document reminiscent of the 1980s [...] was a pipe dream".
+Shim said attempting to suppress free speech "using a martial law document reminiscent of the 1980s ... was a pipe dream".
 Yang Sang-hoon, editor-in-chief of the conservative The Chosun Ilbo newspaper, called Yoon's martial law the "most foolish self-destructive incident in the history of Korean presidents" and apologized for doubting earlier predictions that Yoon would make such a move.